 Employers who opt into the program must also provide heightened employment protections, namely:

 - Continuation of health insurance coverage during leave

 - Protection from discrimination and retaliation for using the leave

 - Restoring workers to their position prior to leave or an equivalent role (only applicable to employers with 50 or more employees)

 What is the Business Enterprise Tax (BET) Credit?

 As mentioned above, when you purchase NH PFML insurance through MetLife, you qualify for a BET Credit equal to 50% of the six-week premium you pay.
 You’ll need to submit the most recent Schedule of Business Profits Tax (BPT) Credit (form DP-160) to the NH Department of Revenue Administration to claim your credit.

 The 50% credit applies only to the portion employers pay to MetLife.
 It does not apply to worker-paid premiums.
 If you pass on the full cost to your employees, you will not qualify for the BET Credit as you’re not contributing to the premium.

 What if my employer does not participate?

+The individual NH PFML plan includes all the same benefits of the employer group plan.
 Weekly premiums will be capped at $5 per employee.